 7. Montreal neighborhoods

-As you move from one neighborhood to another, you will notice that it is a cosmopolitan and open city.
+As you move from one neighborhood to another, you will notice a cosmopolitan and open city.
 In addition to the Old Montreal district, or the historic center, there is a whole world to discover!

 Speaking of the Jean-Talon market, we have already mentioned Little Italy, a residential neighborhood full of cafes and clubs, inhabited mainly by Italian-American families, here for several generations.
-The main point is the Jean Talon Market, the market we have already told you about.
+However, the main point is the Jean-Talon Market, the market we have already told you about.